mgriessler/Version-File/Readme.md

 # Description of program

 This program automates this process.
+An option to version a file is added to the file explorer right click context menu.

 ## Example inputs and resulting outputs